Have you or a loved one been taken advantage of by a coach, spiritual advisor, or teacher?

 When you or a loved one decides to participate in athletics, take a job, send your child to daycare, or join a place of worship, you expect that those placed in positions of power have been vetted and trained.
 Moreover, you expect that reports of misconduct by a coach, supervisor, teacher, or spiritual leader will be acted upon swiftly and not swept under the rug.
 When those expectations are broken, the resulting pain can last a lifetime.
 The sexual assault lawyers in Burg Simpson’s Cincinnati office can help you with the legal help you need to start to pick up the pieces and pursue justice for the harm that was inflicted upon you.
 Contact Burg Simpson right now by calling 513-852-5600 or fill out a Free Case Evaluation Form.

 WHAT IS A SEXUAL ABUSE, ASSAULT, AND HARASSMENT CLAIM?

 If you have been taken advantage of sexually, your body, soul, and legal rights have been violated.
-While you know you have been wronged, the sexual abuse, assault, and harassment attorneys at Burg Simpson can help you determine what legal claims you may have.
+While you know you have been wronged, the sexual abuse, assault, and harassment lawyers in Cincinnati at Burg Simpson can help you determine what legal claims you may have.

 For example, while you may have a sexual assault claim against the person who abused you, you may also have a claim against the abuser’s employer who knew or should have known that the perpetrator was a danger and failed to take reasonable steps to protect others from them.